-Media and Communications study at Goldsmiths offers a wide range of topics.
-In terms of future employment this means you can focus on areas of interest and use these to help decide on a career area.
-You will also develop skills that you can apply in the work place.
+Media, Communications and Cultural Studies offers a wide range of topics.
+In terms of future employment, this means you can focus on areas of interest and use these to help decide on a career area.
+You will also develop skills that you can apply in the workplace.

-What skills will I gain from a Media and Communications degree?
+What skills will I gain from a Media, Communications and Cultural Studies degree?

 You will develop a variety of skills that are useful in many employment areas including:

-What kinds of industries do Media and Communications graduates work in?
+What kinds of industries do Media, Communications and Cultural Studies graduates work in?

 Advertising, marketing and PR

 Advertising is a creative and fast-paced industry and is now globally big business.
 BBH London and JWT London are two of the major players in the UK.

 Marketing professionals generally create, manage and enhance brands in consumer goods and service.
 Marketing opportunities can be found in most large organisations in the private, public and not-for-profit sectors.
 Entry-level positions and graduate schemes are particularly numerous in retail, manufacturing, energy, banking, finance and the pharmaceutical industry.